tjbarkey/devweek-hackathon/README.md

 ## My Lessons Learned

 Working collaboratively gave me a lot of perspective about my strengths and areas where I still have room to grow and learn.
-I previously thought I had a good grasp on using GIT...I did certainly did not, but I have a better understanding now.
+I previously thought I had a good grasp on using GIT...I certainly did not, but I have a better understanding now.
 I have learned that I have a decent grasp on styling and using React to make componentized apps.
 I feel more confident in my ability to code and keep up with more experienced coders.

 ### Our App